Dynatrace-APAC/dynatrace-apac.github.io/workshops/aws-workshop-lab5.md

 ### 3. View app in browser
 ----------------------

 The event has the URL back to the sample application, so just click that if you don't have the sample app up already.
-You should see `version 3` for the order app now too.
+You should see **version 3** for the order app now too.

 ![image](assets/aws-workshop/lab3-app-ui-order-version-3.png)

-### 4. Review problem in Dynatrace
+### 4. Keep your eye on Dynatrace!
 ------------------------------

 The problem may take a minute to show up, but this is what the problem will look like once it does.
 Also, you may see two problems that eventually get merged into one as Dynatrace is performing the problem analysis.

 1. Problem card windows and impact summary
 2. Root cause